Azerbaijan lifts curtain on latest evacuation efforts from Iran

 On the first day of the air strikes against Iran, Iran’s Supreme Leader Ayatollah Seyyed Ali Khamenei and several high-ranking military officials were killed.
 On March 8, Iran’s Assembly of Experts elected Seyyed Mojtaba Khamenei, the son of Ayatollah Seyyed Ali Khamenei, as Iran’s third Supreme Leader by majority vote.

-From March 1 through March 5, the confrontation expanded further, affecting several countries across the Middle East.
+Between March 1 and March 5, the confrontation expanded further, affecting several countries across the Middle East.

-According to information, the US side suffered losses of 8 dead and more than 140 wounded.
+According to reports, the US side suffered losses of 8 dead and more than 140 wounded.

 As a result of the conflict, the region’s energy infrastructure and maritime transportation have also come under serious risk.
 Due to heightened security tensions around the Strait of Hormuz, global oil prices have surged sharply, and several countries have urged their citizens to leave the region.